 - Explore Little India Singapore — Best places to visit & top things to do

-- Where to visit in Singapore? — 20+ Top, must-go & best places to visit in Singapore
+- Top things to do in Singapore — 10+ must, fun & best things to do in Singapore

 Coming to Little India in Singapore, you can visit historical worship landmarks, learn more about famous figures as well as see the daily life of the Indian people.
 In fact, this location is the most vibrant and colorful area in Singapore.
 With narrow streets and a friendly and welcoming community, Little India is a completely separate zone from the rest of Singapore.
 Today, we will reveal to you the top 10 must-try experiences in Little India, Singapore that surely make you satisfied.